project-everest/project-everest.github.io/indexnew.md

 [MSR-INRIA](https://www.microsoft.com/en-us/research/collaboration/inria-joint-centre/)
 joint center.

-# Communication Components with Proofs of Security
+# Provably Secure Communication Software

 Focusing on the HTTPS ecosystem, including components such as the TLS protocol and its underlying cryptographic algorithms, Project Everest